Dong Jingwei: Defection rumors

 In June 2021, rumors began to surface first in Chinese social media, and soon in international news media suggesting Dong had defected in mid-February, flying from Hong Kong to the United States with his adult daughter, Dong Yang.
 The rumors claimed Dong had provided key information about the Wuhan Institute of Virology and China's biological weapons program that changed the stance of the Biden administration concerning the origins of the COVID-19 pandemic.
-Speaking to closely watched U.S. intelligence community focused newsletter SpyTalk and The Daily Beast, former Chinese foreign ministry official Han Lianchao, who defected to the United States following the 1989 Tiananmen Square massacre, claimed a friend had told him of rumors that Dong had defected and that the defection was mentioned by Chinese officials during the Sino-American summit in Alaska.
-Citing an unnamed source, he alleged that China’s foreign minister Wang Yi and Communist Party Politburo member Yang Jiechi had demanded Dong’s return.
+Citing an unnamed source, Han Lianchao, defected former Chinese foreign ministry official, alleged that China's foreign minister Wang Yi and Communist Party Politburo member Yang Jiechi had demanded Dong’'s return.
 In the report by Spytalk on June 17, former U.S. intelligence officer Nicholas Eftimiades described the rumor as "exactly what it is, a rumor.
 It happens all the time", but called Han "a straight shooter, not known to exaggerate in any way or form… trusted for his integrity."

 Within 24 hours of SpyTalk's June 17 exposé, Chinese state media reported that Dong has made an appearance at an MSS seminar, urging China’s intelligence officers to "step up their efforts to hunt down foreign agents and insiders who collude with 'anti-China' forces.
 A South China Morning Post report about Dong's comments mentioned a "22-year-old journalism student, identified only by his surname Tian, [who has] been accused of providing information to an unnamed Western country to smear China."
 Tian was tried behind closed doors in 2020.
 However, the original state media report included neither the location of the seminar, nor any audiovisual record of Dong's presence; further heightening suspicions of Dong's true status.

 Following scattered reports and rumors of his whereabouts, on June 22 an unnamed senior official within the Biden administration gave Spytalk what it called a "definitive" denial.
 Eftimiades told SpyTalk the unattributed denial from a senior U.S. official was "stunning", and "likely coordinated at the highest levels", calling the saga a closed issue: “game, set, match.”
-Soon after, two U.S. officials speaking on background to Newsweek said the reports about Dong's defection were "not accurate," and were "absolutely untrue."
-The following day, the Chinese government released a photo purportedly showing Dong among four other officials on a panel at the 16th meeting of the Security Council Secretaries of the Shanghai Cooperation Organization Member States, which was widely reported as conclusively disproving the defection claims.
 The meeting was noted by the Chinese Embassy in Washington, though some Chinese netizens have questioned the veracity of the footage.
 No on the record comments have been released on the matter by either government.